 Other research within the group has been directed towards principles for the development of interactive learning environments.
 A significant theme in this work is that the choice of programming paradigm strongly influences the support that the computer can give to constructionist approaches to learning.

-Topics currently being investigated include the following (which include under each topic a complete list of publications).
+Topics currently being investigated include the following.

 Meurig Beynon (Emeritus Reader)

 Mike Joy (Associate Professor - Reader)

 Russell Boyatt (Service Owner, Learning Systems, University of Warwick)

 Antony Harfield (Associate Fellow)

 The following research students are being supervised within the Group (the supervisor/s are in parentheses)

 - Monisa Abdul Wahab (Mike Joy)